yursha/howtos/errors.md

 # What one can expect from a logging library?
 - pattern substitution, e.g. `log.debug("Found {} records matching filter: '{}'", records, filter);`
+- ability to specify log level from the command-line.
+As of September 2015 java logging libraries (e.g. log4j, log4j2, etc.) have no such ability.
+The best approach then is to configure logging library programmatically and dynamically (instead of config xml files) based on some environment variable.

 # How to log
 - escape dynamic textual (non numeric) data with single quotes
 - respect log levels